unepwcmc/unbl-cloudnativehacks/README.md

-# SPATIAL INTELLIGENCE FOR BIODIVERSITY CONSERVATION
+# SPATIAL DATA FOR BIODIVERSITY CONSERVATION

 <img src="https://github.com/unepwcmc/unbl-cloudnativehacks/assets/141819111/b5e2ba08-7521-4d4e-892b-c43e1ab001bc" height="150"/>
      <img src="https://github.com/unepwcmc/unbl-cloudnativehacks/assets/141819111/d75e61e2-b26f-4c9a-981c-cc1f865081c8" height="150"/>
      <img src="https://github.com/unepwcmc/unbl-cloudnativehacks/assets/141819111/caa96421-9c25-4af0-87e2-2df107d5c127" height="150"/>

+**Brief:** Leverage spatial data to uncover functional insights to monitor, protect and restore nature for people and the planet

-Forest losses, land degradation, and species extinctions are escalating.
+**Description:**  Forest loss, land and marine degradation, and species extinctions are escalating.
 These events pose severe threats to the survival of people and the planet.
-The Global Biodiversity Framework of the UN Biodiversity Convention provides renewed impetus for conserving terrestrial ecosystems, in line with SDG13, SDG14 and SDG15.
+The Global Biodiversity Framework of the UN Biodiversity Convention provides renewed impetus for conserving terrestrial and marine ecosystems, in line with SDGs 13, 14, and 15.

-The UN Biodiversity Lab (UNBL) is a web-based tool that supports countries, NGOs, and civil society in accessing relevant geospatial datasets to provide valuable insights about their territories, facilitating strategic decision making, and smart reporting.
-Currently, UNBL is being further developed to align with the needs of countries in relation to the Global Biodiversity Framework to support spatial planning, monitoring and reporting needs.
-We invite you to build an attractive dashboard and/or widgets based on cloud native datasets to offer more advanced analysis.
+The UN Biodiversity Lab (UNBL) is a web-based tool that supports governments, NGOs, and civil society to access relevant geospatial datasets to provide valuable insights about their territories, facilitating strategic decision making and smart reporting.
+Currently, UNBL is being further developed to align with the needs of countries in relation to the Global Biodiversity Framework to support spatial planning, monitoring, and reporting needs.
+Decision-makers need customized dashboards, analytics, and indicators that on the state of nature and trends over time to make key decisions for biodiversity conservation and sustainable development.

+We invite you to develop an attractive dashboard and/or widgets based on cloud-native datasets to offer more advanced analyses that enable governments to take action for nature, climate, and human well-being.

 In this document, we will publish some relevant datasets and give you some ideas to explore.
 We are still working on it.
 Stay tuned.